Mobile apps are fast becoming a pillar of conference success. But what should you look for when choosing yours?

 Delegate data is sensitive stuff, and it’s crucial for you as a conference planner to be GDPR compliant.
 Mobile apps have this very same responsibility, so you need to ensure that your provider respects data privacy.
 Even if you’re based outside of the European Union (EU) and think GDPR doesn’t apply to you, if anyone using your app is an EU citizen then you need to comply with GDPR.
 So, out of respect for your delegates, it’s in your best interest to work with GDPR regulated mobile apps.

 You won’t always have the luxury of spending weeks analysing and choosing the ideal mobile app so it’s great to read up on the few things that will push you towards a final decision.
 You will have narrowed down the shortlist at this stage and after you’ve had a quick demo with your leading choices, it’s time to make a decision.
-There are a number of intangible factors that go far beyond the list of features and the prices that you have collected.
+There are three factors that go far beyond the list of features and prices that you’ve collected.

-If you’ve worked with Ex Ordo before, you know customer service is close to our hearts.
+If you’ve worked with Ex Ordo before, you know customer support is close to our hearts.
 And if you respect your own time (and stress levels) it’ll be close to yours too.
-If you’re working with a complex mobile app you need the provider to have your back.
-When you can’t get a feature to work correctly, and panic creeps in, it’s important to know you have a dedicated account manager there to help.
-Ultimately, the level of service has a huge impact on how easy an app is to set up, deploy and maintain during your conference.
+When you can’t get a feature to work correctly, and panic creeps in, it’s important to know someone will be there to help.
+Ultimately, the level of support has a huge impact on how easy an app is to set up and use during your conference.
 A chatbot just won’t cut it.

 Can the app match the branding of your event?
-Does it look clean and modern?
-Or like it crawled from the bowels of the internet?
-You want an app that is modern, slick and clean in design, one that users of all ages can easily navigate.
+Does it look clean and modern, or like it crawled from the bowels of the internet?
+You want an app that’s modern in design, one that users of all ages can easily navigate.
 And, as well as a pleasing user interface, check that the backend builder isn’t over-complicated for the team who’ll be assembling the app.